Skip to main content

 The boy squirms forward on the sofa's leather.
 He holds pen to the paper, head cocked,

 struggling for a response.
-As he thinks, she lifts the chalkboard off the easel and
+As he thinks, she lifts the chalkboard off the easel and leans it

 against the wall.
-Then grabbing the easel by its legs, trying to fold it in, she
+Then grabbing the easel by its legs, trying to fold it in, she fumbles it

 in her grasp and it clatters to the ground.
-With the side of her foot, she nudges
+With the side of her foot, she nudges it out

 of the way and sits in her recliner to watch the boy struggle for his response.